About the Artist

 Her Artist-in-Residence programs are exemplary, not only because they augment and fulfill a host of educational standards, but also because they give students the chance to work with a professional, practicing artist who can give insight into pursuing the arts as a viable career -- and her teacher in-services have proven to be immediately useful in the classroom.

-- Teaching Artist for VSA Florida and ACE Arts
+▪ Teaching Artist for Arts4All and ACE Arts

-- Full-time performer and educator throughout the United States, Europe, and New Zealand as a solo artist and with Tom Kastle
+▪ Full-time performer and educator throughout the United States, Europe, and New Zealand as a solo artist and as a duo

 M.A.S.
 Human Ecology, Governor's State University; B.A.
 Geography/Political Science; minor in Education, University of Illinois; Graduate coursework in Professional Education with a Cognate in Literacy, University of North Florida